lttr/lukastrumm/src/pages/achievements.md

 - With my wife we built a house.
 - I have spent more then a year of my life at scout camps.
 - I have spent too much time watching Starcraft videos.
 I have learned English by doing so.
+- I have completed a vision quest.
+Four days and four nights in a forest without other people, electronics, food.
+Only with my mind.